gdanko/wezterm/README.md

 ## Requirements
 * wezterm on either Darwin or Linux.
 I don't have a Windows computer to test on.
-* If you want system status in the title bar, please download and build [wsstats](https://github.com/gdanko/wsstats).

 ## Installation
 Clone the repository at the root of ~/.config.
-Pro tip, I use Dropbox so I can use the same config across multiple computers.
+I use Dropbox so I can use the same config across multiple computers.

 ## Features
 * Generic default config that is pulled when wezterm is started.